Erik312/Corvus/README.md

 Download the source files

 Install any necessary system dependencies.
 Reference the dockerfile for the dependencies needed.
+Note: dockerfile is based on (Arch linux)

-**You will need GCC-15 or newer**
+**Corvus uses C++ modules.
+You will need GCC-15 or newer**

 **Corvus uses ImGui as a static library for the gui system.** You will need to grab the source files, compile and create an archive.